Term Structure Modeling under Volatility Uncertainty: Term Structure Movements

-for all $T$, i.e., the model corresponds to a classical HJM model where the drift is given by the sum of $\alpha$ and $\sum_{i=1}^d\gamma^{i,i}$.
-So we are still consistent with the classical framework when there is no volatility uncertainty.
+for all $T$, that is, the model corresponds to a classical HJM model in which the drift is given by the sum of $\alpha$ and $\sum_{i=1}^d\gamma^{i,i}$.
 We henceforth impose the following two regularity assumptions.
 The first assumption ensures that the forward rate and the short rate are integrable and that all succeeding computations are feasible. \begin{as} There exists a $p>1$ such that $\alpha,\gamma^{i,j}\in\tilde{M}_G^p(0,\tau)$ and $\beta^i\in\tilde{M}_G^{2p}(0,\tau)$ for all $i,j$. \end{as} The space $\tilde{M}_G^p(0,\tau)$, which we construct in Appendix \ref{admissible integrands for the forward rate}, consists of all functions mapping from $[0,\tau]$ into $M_G^p(0,\tau)$ which are strongly measurable and whose norm on $M_G^p(0,\tau)$ is integrable.
-A function is strongly measurable if it is Borel measurable and its image is separable.
+A function is called \textit{strongly measurable} if it is Borel measurable and its image is separable.
 For example, we know that all continuous functions mapping from $[0,\tau]$ into $M_G^p(0,\tau)$ belong to $\tilde{M}_G^p(0,\tau)$ by Proposition \ref{sufficient condition}.
 This implies that all examples in Section \ref{robust versions of classical term structures} satisfy Assumption \ref{assumption on alpha, beta, and gamma}, as Example \ref{continuous functions are in M tilde} shows.
 By Proposition \ref{result from bochner integration}, Assumption \ref{assumption on alpha, beta, and gamma} implies that the forward rate and, by Proposition \ref{complex integrals}, the short rate are integrable.
-The second assumption ensures that the discounted bonds and the portfolio value are sufficiently regular. \begin{as} There exist $p'>p^*$ and $q'>2$, where $p^*:=\frac{2pq}{p-q}$ for some $q\in(1,p)$, such that, for all $T\leq\tau$, it holds
+The second assumption ensures that the discounted bonds and the portfolio value are sufficiently regular. \begin{as} There exist $\tilde{p}>p^*$ and $\tilde{q}>2$, where $p^*:=\frac{2pq}{p-q}$ for some $q\in(1,p)$, such that, for all $T\leq\tau$, it holds

 \end{as} The processes $a(T)=(a_t(T))_{0\leq t\leq\tau}$, $b^i(T)=(b_t^i(T))_{0\leq t\leq\tau}$, and $c^{i,j}(T)=(c_t^{i,j}(T))_{0\leq t\leq\tau}$, for $T\leq\tau$, are defined by